wwwlicious/servicestack-discovery-consul/README.md

 #### Autowiring Client

-To autowire a client you can pass on into the `new ConsulFeature(new JsvServiceClient())` constructor.
-This will set the client property `ServiceClientBase.TypedUrlResolver = Consul.ResolveTypedUrl;` and register the client with the Func IoC container.

-You can then use an `IServiceClient` in your service and everything will just work
+To autowire a client, pass it into the plugin constructor: `new ConsulFeature(new JsvServiceClient())` You can then use an `IServiceClient` in your service and everything will just work

 ```csharp